JakeWnuk/ptt/docs/USAGE.md

 - `Encoding and Decoding`: This transforms input to and from URL, HTML, and Unicode escaped strings.
 - `Hex and Dehex`: This transforms input to and from `$HEX[....]` strings.
+- `Substrings`: This extracts substrings from the input based on position.

 All modes support multibyte characters and can properly convert them.
 One transformation can be used at a time.